weavedb/zkjson/README.md

 #### WeaveDB

 WeaveDB is a general-purpose NoSQL database as a smart contract.
 It utilizes SCP ([Storage-based Consensus Paradigm](https://medium.com/@perma_dao/storage-consensus-paradigm-non-blockchain-for-the-next-generation-of-blockchain-f635980c6510)) enabled by Arweave, and the entire database including indexes is a SmartWeave contract.
-It has a powerful DSL called [FPJSON](https://fpjson.weavedb.dev) to operate on JSON objects, which enabled highly advanced features a decentralized database would require.
+It has a powerful DSL called [FPJSON](https://fpjson.weavedb.dev) to operate on JSON objects, which enables highly advanced features a decentralized database would require.

 - Crypto Wallet Authentication
 - ZKP verifiability